museofficial/muse/README.md

 - 1️⃣ Muse instance supports multiple guilds
 - ✍️ Written in TypeScript, easily extendable
 - ❤️ Loyal Packers fan

-## Design Philosophy

-I believe it makes much more sense to let Discord handle user permissions (whenever possible) rather than building them into a bot and adding additional complexity.
-Instead of only allowing users with a certain role to control Muse, Muse allows anyone who has access to its bound channel to control it.
-Instead of specifying the owner as a user ID in the config, Muse simply looks at the guild owner.

 ## Running